 - Hrímþoka (Freezing Fog): When people talk about Freezing Fog they mean that when cold raindrops from the fog lands on the road and freeze.
 It’s even possible that the fog will freeze on your front window so make sure that there is an ice scrape in the car.

-Then there are two types that are harder to recognize;
+Then there are two kinds that are harder to recognize:

 - Glerhálka (Black Ice): It can be hard to distinguish between a wet road and an icy road, as in both cases the road looks shiny.